jaeksoft/opensearchserver/src/doc/en/documentation/faq/crawling/how_to_extract_specific_information_from_web_pages.md

 When crawling web pages with default index template `web crawler` lots of information are automatically extracted from pages: title, content, url, meta keywords and description, and so on.

-**It can sometimes be useful to be able to extract more specific information** and save them in some specific fields.
+**It can sometimes be useful to extract more specific information** and save them in some specific fields.

 ### Extracting information using HTML parser

 For instance one can want to extract a price and a product name from every page when crawling his e-commerce website.
 Let's take this example.
 Here is a product page from an imaginary website:

+---

 ![Imaginary product page](extract_ecommercepage.png)

+---

 This page contains several information:
 * product name: `Great computer`